dvdsgl/csharp-in-style/README.md

 products[i];
 ```

-However, do not put a space before the left angle bracket in a generic type instantiation:
+Do not put a space before the left angle bracket in a generic type:

-good:

 ```csharp
 // Perfect.